EUROPEAN HAPKIDO ALLIANCE

 The European Hapkido Alliance was founded by Master Sam Plumb in 1987.
 Sam began teaching Hapkido in 1981 in a small group of clubs in the East Midlands called "The East Midlands Hapkido Circle".
 Sam's reputation spread very quickly and soon the classes were attracting members not only from outside the East Midlands but also abroad.
 Having outgrown its name, the East Midlands Hapkido Circle became the European Hapkido Alliance.

 Sam has been called upon to teach police and law enforcement personell in Eastern Europe.
 After the fall of communism in Eastern Europe in the early 90's, Master Sam was invited to teach Hapkido in Hungary, Poland, Ukraine and Czech Republic where he was the first ever Hapkido Master to demonstrate his skills.
-He was also the first person to introduce Hapkido to Poland and open schools there and these classes are still active after more than 20 years.
+He was also the first person to introduce Hapkido to Poland and opened schools there and these classes are still active after more than 20 years.

 He has trained extensively in Korea, the birthplace of Hapkido and has many connections with instructors and Do-Jangs in that country.
 He has also studied herbal medicine as he considers Hapkido to be not only an extremely effective martial art of self defence but also a healing art.